info-kareemmohamed/Management-App-flutter/README.md

 # Ropulva Task Management App flutter 📝

-Ropulva ToDo is a versatile Flutter application for managing your tasks.
+Ropulva Task Management App is a versatile Flutter application for managing your tasks.
 It seamlessly works both offline and online, keeping you organized wherever you go.